gravitational/gravity/docs/6.x/cluster.md

 * Master-slave controllers for popular open source databases.
 * On-site emulators of popular AWS APIs such as S3 or SQS.
-* Intra-cluster network encryption.
+* Intra-Cluster network encryption.
 * Application monitoring and integrations with 3rd party data collection facilities such as Splunk.
-* Identity management for integrating cluster access into existing OAuth providers.
+* Identity management for integrating Cluster access into existing identity providers.

 !!! tip "Note":